 Dr. Alaina Desjardin, Kean University

 Join us for an insightful webinar delving into the fusion of experiential learning opportunities with high-impact practices (HIPs) in education.
 Through engaging discussions and real-world examples, we'll explore how this innovative approach enhances student learning outcomes and retention rates.
 From internships to service-learning initiatives, we'll showcase the diverse range of experiential learning opportunities that can be seamlessly integrated with HIPs across various academic disciplines.
-Additionally, our panelists will address practical strategies for overcoming implementation challenges and maximizing the effectiveness of these initiatives.
+Additionally, Dr. Desjardin will address practical strategies for overcoming implementation challenges and maximizing the effectiveness of these initiatives.
 Whether you're an educator, administrator, or policymaker, this webinar promises to provide valuable insights into leveraging experiential learning within HIPs to nurture students' academic and personal growth.

 Thursday, May 23rd at 2:00 PM ET

-Diversity in assessment methods: Finding a balance to improve student engagement
+Diversity in assessment methods: Finding a Balance to Improve Student Engagement

 Divya Balasubramaniam, Saint Joseph's University